-Immit Value of Data Type Specified for Output Value Input Value Boolean Decimal Integer String Time & Date Time Span String If the value is Yes, True, No, or False, it is converted to the corresponding Boolean value.
+Data Type of Input Value Boolean Decimal Integer String Time & Date Time Span String If the value is Yes, True, No, or False, it is converted to the corresponding Boolean value.
 Other values are first converted to the corresponding numeric values.
 If the numeric value is 0, the value is finally converted to False.
 Otherwise, the numeric value is converted to True.
-Converted to the corresponding numeric value and then rounded to the nearest whole number Converted to the corresponding numeric value Retained without conversion If the value clearly indicates a date (for example, the strings today and now-3d), it is converted to the corresponding date If the value is a numeric value, it is converted to a date after considering the value as the number of seconds elapsed since January 1, 1970 Other values Cannot be converted, and result in execution failure of the node If the value clearly indicates a time span (for example, the strings 3d and 3 days), it is converted to the corresponding time span value If the value is a numeric value, it is converted to represen number of seconds Other values Cannot be converted, and result in execution failure of the node Time Span Cannot be converted, and results in execution failure Converted to the number of seconds represented by Converted to the number of seconds represented by Converted to the string representation of the value Cannot be converted, and results in execution failure Retained without conversion
+Converted to the corresponding numeric value and then rounded to the nearest whole number Converted to the corresponding numeric value Retained without conversion If the value clearly indicates a date (for example, the strings today and now-3d), it is converted to the corresponding date If the value is a numeric value, it is converted to a date after considering the value as the number of seconds elapsed since January 1, 1970 Other values Cannot be converted, and result in execution failure of the node If the value clearly indicates a time span (for example, the strings 3d and 3 days), it is converted to the corresponding time span value If the value is a numeric value, it is converted to represent number of seconds Other values Cannot be converted, and result in execution failure of the node Time Span Cannot be converted, and results in execution failure of the node Converted to the number of seconds represented by the value Converted to the number of seconds represented by the value Converted to the string representation of the value Cannot be converted, and results in execution failure of the node Retained without conversion